1977 Indianapolis 500

 The race was sanctioned by USAC, and was part of the 1977 USAC National Championship Trail.
 After rain-shortened races in three of the past four years (1973, 1975, 1976), the 1977 race was run the full distance under hot and sunny conditions.

 Two major stories headlined qualifying.
 During time trials, Tom Sneva won the pole position with a new track record.
 He became the first driver to break the 200 mph barrier at the Speedway.
 On the final day of time trials, Janet Guthrie broke the gender barrier by becoming the first female driver to qualify for the Indy 500.

 During the summer of 1976, the entire track was repaved in asphalt.
 It marked the first time since the original brick surface was laid in the fall of 1909 that the Indianapolis Motor Speedway was repaved in its entirety.
 The surface was allowed to cure over the winter, and during a tire test in March, Gordon Johncock ran a lap of 200.401 mph, an unofficial track record.

 This would be the final Indy 500 for track owner Tony Hulman, who would die of heart failure on October 27, 1977.
 IMS Radio Network anchor Sid Collins did not call the race for the first time since 1951.
 Collins committed suicide on May 2, just five days before opening day, after being diagnosed with ALS.
 Collins was replaced by new "Voice of the 500" Paul Page.
+Then less than a year later, eight USAC officials would be killed in a plane crash.

-Other historical milestones during the month included the first grandson of a former driver entering (Teddy Pilette) and the first father and son combination attempting to qualify for the same race (Jim and James McElreath Jr.).
+Other historical milestones during the month included the inaugural Pit Stop Contest, the first grandson of a former driver entering (Teddy Pilette), and the first father and son combination attempting to qualify for the same race (Jim and James McElreath Jr.).
 However, neither Pilette (grandson of 1913 competitor Théodore Pilette) nor McElreath Jr. succeeded in making the field.